 - Massage often - improves her blood circulation.

-- You have only ten dollars to lend me; or
+- He has only ten dollars to lend me; or

-- You can lend only to me, not to anybody else.
+- He can lend only to me, not to anybody else.